-Alternatively, sometimes a baby will pull his own hair because it is one thing he has figured out how to do.
-In an interview with Romper, Dr. Jen Trachtenberg, a pediatrician, author and creator of Pediatrician in Your Pocket, writes, "Baby may often start touching or playing with their hair as they begin to explore their environment that's within reach of their little arms and hands.
+In an interview with Romper, Jen Trachtenberg, M.D., a pediatrician, author and creator of Pediatrician in Your Pocket, agrees with Garcia about that exploration idea.
+"Baby may often start touching or playing with their hair as they begin to explore their environment that's within reach of their little arms and hands.
 Most often this fascination disappears on its own when something else gets their attention.
 For some infants, it may continue and become a comforting way to calm or self-soothe, especially when baby is overtired, upset, hungry, or even bored."

 Does any of this sound familiar?
 If you've noticed your baby pulling his hair, it's important to observe your child to see if there's a pattern to when and where he is pulling his hair.
 These findings will be helpful for any potential conversations you have with your pediatrician on the subject.

-Please also be aware that hair pulling can sometimes be a sign of something more serious.
-According to the Mayo Clinic, Trichotillomania, also called hair-pulling disorder, is a mental disorder that involves recurrent, irresistible urges to pull out hair from your scalp, eyebrows or other areas of your body, despite trying to stop.
-The Trich Stop website reports that while Trichotillomania is most likely to begin between the ages of 9 and 13, but any person can develop trichotillomania at any age, and it has been reported among infants as young as 1.
-And although symptoms range greatly in severity, location on the body, and response to treatment, most children with Trichotillomania pull enough hair over a long enough period of time that they have bald spots on their heads (or missing eyelashes, eyebrows, etc.) or in their pubic or underarm hair.
-While The Child Mind Institute noted that Trichotillomania is difficult to diagnose in very young children, it's treated primarily through cognitive behavior therapy (CBT), and a form of CBT called habit reversal therapy.
-In learning to become more self-aware, children are taught to recognize the emotions and triggers involved in their hair pulling.
-Some doctors recommend old-fashioned tricks like wearing bandages around the fingers and nails, or wearing hair pulled back or under a hat.
+Hair pulling can sometimes be a sign of something more serious.
+According to the Mayo Clinic, trichotillomania, also called hair-pulling disorder, is a mental disorder that involves recurrent, irresistible urges to pull out hair from your scalp, eyebrows or other areas of your body, despite trying to stop.
+The Trich Stop website reports that while trichotillomania is most likely to begin between the ages of 9 and 13, but any person can develop trichotillomania at any age, and it has been reported among infants as young as 1.
+It’s very rare, but something to keep in mind if you notice your baby is missing a significant amount of hair.